 Detert Family Vineyards are located on the coveted western bench-land of the Mayacamas mountains in the heart of the Oakville appellation.
 This is very much a family operation.
 Two brothers Tom Garrett (winemaker) and John Garrett (Sales & Marketing) are involved with their partner Bill Cover.
 We first tasted their Cabernet Franc at the Taste of Oakville where we were initially impressed with the wines’ elegance.

-Tom and John’s great grandfather was involved in California gold mining and was one of the relatively few who made good money from the actual mines.
+Tom and John’s great grandfather was involved in California gold mining (Argonaut Mine in Jackson, CA – there is also a Detert park here as well) and was one of the relatively few who made good money from the actual mines.
 Converting that money into ranchland and following his wife’s attraction to the Napa area they moved to the valley.
 Their grandfather who had a successful career in law knew nothing about the wine industry but soon found himself managing the vineyards.

 The earliest vineyard plantings on the Detert property date to the 1870’s but the modern day plantings are from 1949.
 The site used to also be home to a cherry orchard which was common in the Napa Valley before vineyards dominated.
 In fact this is the oldest known Cabernet Franc vineyard in Napa Valley.
 George Yount’s grandson (the town of Yountville takes its name from the Yount name) used to own the property and the vineyards were at one point part of the historical To Kalon Vineyard.
 Nearby neighbors include Emilio’s Terrace, Far Niente, Harlan Estate, and Robert Mondavi Winery.

-Tom is the assistant winemaker to Heidi Peterson Barrett at Revana Family Vineyards and also Revana’s General Manager.
-He has been Detert’s winemaker since their first vintage.
+Tom was the assistant winemaker to Heidi Peterson Barrett at Revana Family Vineyards and also Revana’s General Manager.
+He has been Detert’s winemaker since their first vintage and today focuses his efforts entirely on the Detert wines as well as select hospitality.
 While Tom’s major in college was Journalism he has had the wine bug for many years, helped by growing up around his family’s vineyard and harvest.
 He started working at the Wine Spectator where he was able to learn more about California’s wine industry.
 One of the perks of the job involved tasting a wide variety of wine from California producers.
 Later he worked at Turley Wine Cellars, Joseph Phelps and as expected, Robert Mondavi Winery.
 Tom’s focus on the winemaking is on showcasing the varietal characteristics of his vineyards’ fruit.

 In comparison is the 2006 vintage – it is a darker wine with less bottle age and has a richer flavor profile.
 As Tom says, “a Cabernet Franc should smell and taste like a Cabernet Franc” – there are of course different styles one can create with this varietal – their style is a food friendly wine showing the best of the varietal characteristics.
 While still a young wine, it is still very balanced.
 The finish is lengthy and layered with broad but delicate tannins.
 Their Cabernet Francs do not have the “green” characteristic that you might find from this varietal growing in a slightly cooler region, rather they exhibit a pleasant herbal note, more like sage.